varnish/Varnish-Book/varnish_book.rst

    Subroutines instruct how requests are handled.
    Each subroutine terminates by calling ``return(action)``, which indicates the desired outcome.

    ..
-Chapter ovewview
+Chapter overview
    This chapter focuses on the most important tasks to write effective VCL code.
    For this, you will learn the basic syntax of VCL, and the most important VCL built-in subroutines: ``VCL_recv`` and ``VCL_backend_fetch``.
-   All other built-in subroutines are thaught in the next chapter.
+   All other built-in subroutines are taught in the next chapter.

    .. tip::
       Remember that Varnish has many reference manuals.